aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 - Added a new feature that allows users to customize the bot's settings to your discord using the `/dollarsettings` command.
 - Users can customize their preferred names for their text, voice and shows discord channels.
 - This will set dollars trigger channels to respond to commands and for the auto-channel-creation feature to work.

+### Music Improvements
+- Added `!lofi` command that generates a lofi playlist of songs to play.
+- Added `!remove (song number)` command to remove a song from the queue.
+- Added `!swap (song number) (song number)` command to swap the position of two songs in the queue.
+- Added `!shuffle` command to shuffle the queue.

 ### User Information
 - Added a new feature that allows user to give information like home/work address using the `/updateuserinfo` command.